Multi Database Support

 - Open your application via the Dashboard

-- Click on on Configuration in the right-hand panel
+- Click on Environment Variables in the sub-nav

 - Scroll through the list of env vars until you find the variables for the chosen database group